plante3/game_of_life_tex/README.md

 # Game of Life in TeX
-An implementation of the finite state automata *The Game of Life* devised by the British mathematician John Horton Conway in the typesetting system TeX.
+An implementation of the finite state automata *The Game of Life* in the typesetting system TeX.

 ## To-do list:
 - Support parsing of the *Life 1.06* format.